Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 - Delete /usr/ directory on board (to corrupt rootfs)
 - Reboot
 - Board should throw a kernel panic
-- Recovery should happen (current version of Kubos Linux should be reloaded)
+- Recovery should happen (current version of CubeOS Linux should be reloaded)

 Test Plan Execution